GMI: Models Intelligence, Performance & Price

 Measured by Time (seconds) to First Token

-Seconds to first token received · Lower is better
+Seconds to first answer token received · Accounts for reasoning model 'thinking' time

 Time to first answer token received, in seconds, after API request sent.
 For reasoning models, this includes the 'thinking' time of the model before providing an answer.
 For models which do not support streaming, this represents time to receive the completion.